 - Which fee is a better option for you?

-- Would you prefer a shorter pattern of exam or would you prefer a pattern that is more intensive?
+- Would you prefer a shorter pattern of an exam or would you prefer a pattern that is more intensive?

 - Which pre-requisites you satisfy?

 In addition to all these, be sure to check out the syllabus and sample examination pattern before choosing.

 Check the links provided in above comparison chart to get the most recent info on these certifications:

 Q #3) What if I learn a certain automation testing tool, a certain technology, and a certain language, and the employer is looking for something else?

 Let me ask you a question.
 If you have been using yahoomail to send and receive emails so far and for some reasons you want to give Gmail a try, would that be different?
 Would that need special training?
 Would you be able to adapt?
 YES.

 The same logic applies when learning software testing tools.